rizafahmi/elixirdose-pouchdb/README.md

 ### Sync With CouchDB

-Things get interesting when we able to sync to and from CouchDB.
-And more interesting part is doing that very easy with PouchDB.
-Before we doing anything interesting, make sure you have CouchDB installed on your localhost and setting up correctly.
+Things get interesting when we are able to sync to and from CouchDB.
+Doing that is very easy with PouchDB.
+Before we do anything interesting, make sure you have CouchDB installed on your localhost and set up correctly.

 Do this in your terminal:

     $> curl http://localhost:5984 -k
     {"couchdb":"Welcome","uuid":"ce0f54bc27dba624e4c9a2311c2cf733","version":"1.3.1","vendor":{"version":"1.3.1","name":"The Apache Software Foundation"}}

-Or you can always use service such as [iriscouch.com](http://www.iriscouch.com).
+Or you can use a service such as [iriscouch.com](http://www.iriscouch.com).

-Now let's open CouchDB's Futon admin site [http://localhost:5984/_utils/index.html](http://localhost:5984/_utils/index.html) and make sure you didn't have database named `diaries`.
+Let's open CouchDB's Futon admin site [http://localhost:5984/_utils/index.html](http://localhost:5984/_utils/index.html) and make sure you didn't already have a database named `diaries`.

-Type this at the end of our `app.js`.
+Type this at the end of `app.js`.

     db.sync("http://localhost:5984/diaries"); // Or if you use iriscouch "http://username:password@mysubdomain.iriscouch.com"

-If you open Javascript console then refresh your browser, you'll see the sync process.
-After the sync process finished, reopen Futon and now you'll find `diaries` database.
+If you open a Javascript console then refresh your browser, you'll see the sync process.
+After the sync process finishes, reopen Futon and you'll find the `diaries` database.
 Click it to open and view the data.
-In `diaries` database on CouchDB you'll find exactly the same data we found in PouchDB in our browser!
+In the `diaries` database on CouchDB you'll find exactly the same data we found in PouchDB in our browser!
 Now let's create a new document from CouchDB Futon then hit "Save Document".

-When we browse `diaries` database on CouchDB, we will find three data, right?!
-But the data on PouchDB still two.
-Before we revisit our site, please remove or comment `db.put()` line so when we refresh our browser it will not create a new document.
+When we browse the `diaries` database on CouchDB, we will find three points of data, right?!
+But the data on PouchDB is still two.
+Before we revisit our site, please remove or comment the `db.put()` line so when we refresh our browser it will not create a new document.

-When we refresh our browser now, it will sync once again....
-And viola!
+When we refresh our browser now, it will sync once again...
+And voila!
 Your data is synced again!
 It feels like magic!

-Let's do one more magic.
-We want auto sync every, let's say 2 seconds so we didn't have to sync manually.
-Easy enough, add `setInterval()` around sync function.
+Let's do one more magic trick.
+We want to auto sync every two seconds, let's say, so we don't have to sync manually.
+Easy enough; add `setInterval()` around the sync function.

     setInterval(function(){
       db.sync("http://localhost:5984/diaries");
     }, 2000);

-Now when we add document in PouchDB or in CouchDB, it will be synced automatically.
+Now when we add a document in PouchDB or in CouchDB, it will be synced automatically.
 Cool, right?!

 Let's make it cooler with DOM manipulation.
-We print out the total of documents in the HTML so we don't have to do it on Javascript console.
-To do this we need help from another library: [jQuery](http://www.jquery.com/).
-I bet you know all about this.
-Just add jquery to our `index.html` and start typing code below:
+We can print out the number of documents in the HTML so we don't have to do it on Javascript console.
+To do this, we need help from another library: [jQuery](http://www.jquery.com/).
+I bet you know all about this one.
+Add jquery to our `index.html` and start typing the code below:

     <h2>Total documents: <span id="totalDocs">0</span></h2>
     <script src="http://code.jquery.com/jquery-2.1.1.min.js"></script>